COVID-safe in-person visits

 - COVID-Safe procedures apply to all in-person visitors.

-- Legal and professional visitors must comply with the same entry requirements and local mitigations strategies regarding PPE, social distancing, box visits, vaccination and RAS testing as per CSNSW staff.
+- Legal and professional visitors must comply with the same entry requirements and local mitigations strategies regarding PPE, social distancing, box visits, and RAS testing as per CSNSW staff.

 COVID-Safety measures – what you need to know